Setting the Stage

 My great-grandmother’s maiden name: Karoline Knapp.

 I have no idea if there was an ancestral connection with the family of the artist.
 Records for Karoline and from that area of the world are scarce.
 My grandfather immigrated to America from Stanislau in 1910, and started a metal-stamping business in Manhattan in 1926.
 Coincidentally, or not, my first summer job was working as a cashier at Alexander's.

 July, 1969… in anticipation of Woodstock the next month, my parents shipped me off to Vernal, Utah, for a long visit with my uncle and his family.
 I remember watching Neil Armstrong step foot on the moon on my uncle’s black and white television, thinking that the landscape on the moon didn’t look so different as it was in Utah.

 The second leg of that trip was to see my mother’s relatives in Oklahoma, necessitating a layover at Denver’s Stapleton Airport.
-As fate would have it, friends of the family had recently moved to Denver and my mom sent word that I would have a six-hour layover.
+As fate would have it, friends of the family had recently moved to Denver and mom sent word that I would have a six-hour layover.
 So my friend, Doris Parker, met me at the airport and gave me a tour of the city.
 A couple years later, I applied to the University of Denver.
 The official reason for choosing Denver was the education, or so I told my parents... unofficially I came to Colorado for the skiing.
 Not long after graduating from college, a job opportunity brought me to Grand Junction.
 Any place just a couple hours drive from skiing in Aspen and Telluride had to be perfect, and it was.
 Powderhorn, just a short drive up the road on Grand Mesa, turned out to be the hidden gem and place where our family spent most winter weekends.

 Me and My Brother